Please be aware of current conditions when making your plans to visit the preserve.

 Visitor Opportunities - Guided tours of the historic ranch building complex grounds are available daily in June at 11:00 a.m. and 1:00 p.m.
 The tours encompass the historic limestone outbuildings of chicken house, carriage house, ice house, three-seat outhouse, and curing house.
 The Lower Fox Creek one-room schoolhouse can be visited by either hiking the Southwind Nature Trail or by driving to the location.
 In addition and new this year, the schoolhouse is open daily from 9:00 a.m. to 4 p.m.

-Permanent Exhibits - Installation of the permanent exhibits for the Visitor Center began June 2, 2014 and is expected to take a couple weeks to complete.
+Permanent Exhibits - Installation of the permanent exhibits for the Visitor Center began June 2, 2014 and is mostly complete.
 The Visitor Center remains open to the public during the installation process.
-The bookstore inside the Visitor Center remains fully operational and a temporary viewing area for the park film has been established for family groups.
+The bookstore inside the Visitor Center is fully operational.

 Bus Tours - Bus tours in the park were stopped in August 2013, after sections of the historic ranch road that supported the bus tours were washed out.
 The road became impassable by bus and unsafe for transporting visitors.
 The road, which was never designated for use by the heavy tour buses, is being evaluated as how to best be re-routed or stabilized to support motorized visitor access in the future.
 There are no bus tours available at this time.
 Use of private vehicles on the trails/tour road is not allowed.
 Therefore, as you travel to or from the park, we recommend driving the Flint Hills National Scenic Byway on highway K-177 to see the prairie landscape from your car.
 There is a pull over scenic overlook area south of Cottonwood Falls with interpretive waysides that explain the tallgrass prairie.
 The byway takes you through the heart of the tallgrass prairie ecosystem of the Kansas Flint Hills.